guybedford/chomp/README.md

 Now you can run your npm scripts using Chomp!

-- _Where you ran `npm run <task>` before, now you can run `chomp <task>`!_
+> i.e `npm run <task>` becomes `chomp <task>` and behaves the same, and further features can be opted in to as needed.

-The only difference is, with Chomp—it's faster.
+The only difference is, with Chomp — it's faster.
 And, with a few more tweaks, you can enable smart caching, parallelism, and more!

 ## What features does Chomp provide?

 Chomp is an advanced task runner.
 It provides features similar to [turbo](https://turbo.build/repo) and [nx](https://nx.dev/) but focuses on ease of use, *not monorepos.
+It's based on the same principles as traditional make files.

 ### Parallelism

 Chomp [runs tasks in parallel](./docs/task.md#serial-dependencies), based on an extecuted task's dependencies!

 ### Watch/Serve

 Chomp [watches any task](./docs/task.md#watched-rebuilds) by including a `--watch` or `--serve` option!
 Read more about the power of [`--watch`](./docs/task.md#watched-rebuilds) and [`--serve`](./docs/task.md#static-server).

 ### A JS extension system

 Chomp has a [JS extension system](./docs/extensions.md) that allows you to extend Chomp with your own custom tasks

 ### Smart caching

 Chomp [caches tasks](./docs/task.md#task-caching) based on task dependencies like other tasks or updated files.
 You don't have to worry about it!

 > \*Chomp works for monrepos but it's achitectured for ease of use and not getting in the way first.
-## Why is Chomp right for me?

-1. You get an advanced task runner with a single command!
-1. You enable and manage advanced task runner features with single line updates!
-1. You don't have to re-invent your project.

-Chomp a great option for frontend projects where the goal is getting advance task runner features, like smart caching, without complexity and overhead!

-Additionally, you get these features with 0 coding pattern changes.
-Chomp can run a project's established `package.json` scripts without breaking them. _i.e `npm run <task>` becomes `chomp <task>` and behaves the same, and further features can be opted in to as needed._

 ## Install